Refunds and Remission of debt

 How do I apply for a refund?

-Domestic students, complete the online Domestic Fee refund application form.
+- Domestic students, please complete the online Domestic Fee refund application form.

-Your application will be processed within 15 working days.
+Once submitted, your application will be processed within 15 working days.
 This does not guarantee your refund will appear in that time.
 Please note: during peak periods processing may take up to 8 weeks.

 Remission of debt